joel113/documentation-cheatsheet/shell.md

 `sudo !!` - !! expands into the previous command

+`sudo !N` - !N expands into the nth previous command in the history list

+`ls !$` - !$ expands into the previous command's last parameter

 `ls index.*` - Matches any file with an arbitrary file ending

 `ls index.???` - Match any file with a three letter file ending